 The financial statements are presented in Georgian Lari (♠), which is the Bank's functional currency and presentation currency.
 Transactions in foreign currencies are initially recorded in the functional currency, converted at the rate of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated into the functional currency at the official exchange rate set by the National Bank of Georgia at the reporting date.
 Gains or losses resulting from the translation of foreign currency transactions are recognized in the statement of profit or loss as gains less losses from foreign currencies - translation differences.
-Non-monetary assets and liabilities denominated in foreign currency at the exchange rate at the date that the fair value is determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date that the fair value is determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
 Foreign currency differences arising on revaluation are recognized in profit or loss.

-The exchange rates used by the Bank in the preparation of the financial statements as at 31 December 2020, 31 December 2019 and 31 December 2018 are as follows:
+The exchange rates used by the Bank in the preparation of the financial statements as at 31 December 2021, 31 December 2020 and 31 December 2019 are as follows: